zeek/try-zeek/manager/static/examples/namespaces/readme.markdown

 title: Namespaces
 pcaps: exercise_traffic.pcap
 pred: hello
-succ: intel
+succ: functions

 Modules (Namespaces)
 =====================

 Bro implements namespacing with the module and export keywords.
-Every script implicitly starts out in a module named "GLOBAL".
+Every script implicitly starts out in a module named “GLOBAL”.
 Identifiers declared within that module are accessible by any other module.
 If a script changes the current module, any identifiers that are subsequently declared are only accessible by other modules if they occur within an export block.